shockscript/spec/src/overview.md

 ShockScript incorporates eXtensible Markup Language (XML) expressions suitable for implementing GUIs, and also includes capabilities for users interested on XML data processing.

-For the JET™ engine, XML expressions create Fuse nodes.
+For the JET™ engine, XML expressions create FUSE nodes.

 ## Events